dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

   `dev_tools/check_cifti_conversion.R` with three chunk sizes, including one of exactly `dim[5]` values (2), i.e. 60,951 chunks - the chunk boundary bookkeeping is exercised for real there.

+### Increment 12: test data and tools, neutralized provenance (2026-09-22) -- DONE (item I.2g)

+Files: `dev_tools/neutralize_cifti_provenance.R` (new, plus 13 rewritten fixtures in `inst/extdata/cifti`), `dev_tools/generate_cifti_connectome_test_data.py` (new, plus the
+three files it creates in `extra_test_data/cifti`), `tests/testthat/test-cifti-connectome-official.R` (new, 36 tests), the docstring of `dev_tools/generate_cifti_test_data.py`, and the test data sections of this plan.
+The check script, the README, the CHANGES entries and the `?read.cifti` docs were already updated in the increments that produced them; the check script now covers 19 files (13 fixtures, the 3 official example files and the 3 files derived from them).

+Findings worth keeping:

+- **The provenance metadata of the shipped fixtures named paths of this machine**, including the Workbench install path and the checkout directory (`WorkingDirectory`), so the same generator run on another machine would have produced different files.
+Rewriting the header extension with the package's own writer (`cifti.header.from.axes()` plus `write.nifti2()`) removes them: every absolute path in a provenance entry is reduced to the name of the file it points at (so a command reads as `wb_command -cifti-create-dense-scalar tiny.dscalar.nii -left-metric lh.metric.shape.gii ...`, which documents *more* than the old absolute paths), and `WorkingDirectory` is dropped.
+The script verifies that the data, the axes, the intent code and the remaining metadata are unchanged, and the check script proves that Workbench and nibabel still read all 19 files identically - which makes this a real end-to-end test of the extension writer on files that another implementation produced.
+- The official Conte69 example files were **not** rewritten: they are third party reference data and their provenance documents where they came from.
+Only the files this repository generates are neutralized.
+- **A first version of the path removal was too narrow** (it only knew the Workbench binary and the fixture build directory) and failed on the connectome files, which name the repository's `extra_test_data/cifti` paths.
+The assertion that no absolute path is left caught it, and the rule is now general: any absolute path in a `*Provenance` entry is reduced to its file name.
+The program provenance (which documents the Workbench build) is left alone, and `/usr/bin` (the compiler) is allowed.
+- **The extra test data is derived from the official files with Workbench**:
+  `-cifti-restrict-dense-map` on the official `.dtseries` (with ROI metrics that keep every 200th grayordinate, written as GIFTI metrics by the generator) gives a 2 x 306 file whose mapping has 153 of 32,492 indices per hemisphere, and `-cifti-correlation` gives a 306 x 306 `.dconn` (370 KB) and, applied to the official `.ptseries`, a 54 x 54 `.pconn` (147 KB) with the real parcels (425 to 1529 vertices each).
+An earlier attempt to use `-cifti-parcellate` for the `.pconn` is not possible with these files, see increment 9.
+- The test suite uses these files for the cases that the tiny fixtures cannot cover: a reduced, non-contiguous mapping (`diff(left_indices) > 1`, 153 of 32,492 vertices non-NA), a symmetric matrix that Workbench computed and that `cor()` of the source file reproduces to 1e-5, real parcel vertex lists, and a round trip of a real connectome through `write.fs.connectome.cifti()`.
+The row reader is checked on the 306 x 306 file as well.